 According to the National Center for Biotechnology Information, children struggling with childhood anxiety disorder are more susceptible to developing depression disorders when anxiety conditions go untreated.
 In effect, the poor coping behaviors that develop out of a child’s fears not only reinforce his or her emotional turmoil, but also create a lifestyle that’s more so prone to avoidance- and isolation-based behaviors.

 In the absence of needed treatment help, children living with childhood anxiety disorder can carry this condition into their adult years.
 Over time, the traits of this condition leave these individuals at risk of becoming overly dependent on their parents, getting stuck in low-paying jobs and developing more serious forms of psychological disorder, according to the Western Journal of Medicine.

-If you suspect your child may be struggling with childhood anxiety disorder and have questions about available treatment options, please don’t hesitate to call our toll-free helpline at to speak with one of our addictions specialists.
+If you suspect your child may be struggling with childhood anxiety disorder and have questions about available treatment options, please don’t hesitate to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our addictions specialists.